rescrv/blue/caternary/docs/typing.md

 4. The **occurs check canonicalizes both sides first, is uniform through `Quote` interiors, and never stack-overflows** (depth-bounded or worklist); cyclic ⇒ typed error.
 5. **Flat substitution + trailed undo log** for the **Tier 0** type substitution (inference backtracking only); **no** persistent HAMT, **no** destructive union-find; O(1)/zero-alloc.
 This trail is **Tier-0-only and is NOT the Tier 1 logical-scope mechanism** (invariant 18).
 Provenance the trail has unwound degrades to the **frame stack**, not the substitution.
 6. **Origin spans and typing frames exist from the first inference commit.** Frames are the durable provenance spine and persist across `pop_scope`.
 User-facing diagnostics use provenance pairs and frame breadcrumbs, anchor at the innermost concrete contradiction, and never leak internal variable names.
-7. **The shadow stack is an abstract evaluator mirroring runtime data flow exactly** (§10.3): `dup` aliases the same term, combinators execute their real shuffle, **arity is read from the Tier 0 arrow** (the evaluator owns no independent arity).
+7. **The shadow stack is an abstract evaluator mirroring runtime data flow exactly** (§10.3): `DUP` aliases the same term, combinators execute their real shuffle, **arity is read from the Tier 0 arrow** (the evaluator owns no independent arity).
 Core-shuffle conformance is **property-tested against the interpreter**, because a mis-shuffle yields a vacuous proof (a green checkmark proving nothing), not a crash.
 8. Word/combinator contracts are typed from **declared signatures only**; a quotation argument's **body is never expanded** into a caller's contract.
 9. **No polymorphic recursion** is silently admitted.
 10. **Tier separation:** Tier 0 passes with **zero dependence on Z3**.
 Refinements are a **forwarded payload Tier 0 never reads.** The VC generator targets an **interchange format (SMT-LIB)** behind a **solver trait**, never calling a solver in its core.